Locally solvable maximal subgroups in division rings: Introduction and statement of results

+Let $D$ be a non-commutative division ring and $G$ an almost subnormal subgroup of $D^*$.
+In view of these theorems, one can easily see that every locally solvable maximal subgroup of $G$ is solvable of class at most $2$.
+Perhaps the best-known example of such a maximal subgroup is the subgroup $\mathbb{C}^*\cup \mathbb{C}j$ of the multiplicative group of the division ring of real quaternion $\mathbb{H}$, and this maximal subgroup is non-abelian.
+The case of abelian maximal subgroups is very little-known.
+Until now, there has been no examples of abelian maximal subgroups of the multiplicative group of a non-commutative division ring.
+It was conjectured in \cite{akbari} that if a division ring contains an abelian maximal subgroup then it is a field.

-Through out this paper, for a ring $R$ with the identity $1\ne0$, the symbol $R^*$ stands for the group of units of $R$.
-If $D$ is a division ring with the center $F$ and $S\subseteq D$, then $F[S]$ and $F(S)$ denotes respectively the subring and the division subring of $D$ generated by $F\cup S$.
-For a group $G$ and a positive integer $i$, the symbol $G^{(i)}$ is the $i$-th derived subgroup of $G$.
-If $G$ is a group and $H, K$ are subgroups of $G$, then $H_K(G)$ is the normalizer of $H$ in $K$, that is $H_K(G)=K\cap N_G(H)$.
-If $A$ is a ring or a group, then $Z(A)$ denotes the center of $A$.
+Throughout this paper, for a ring $R$ with the identity $1\ne0$, the symbol $R^*$ stands for the group of units of $R$.
+Let $S$ be a subring of $R$, and $G$ a subgroup of $R^*$ normalizing $S$ such that $R=S[G]$.
+Suppose that $N=G\cap S$ is a normal subgroup of $G$ and $R=\bigoplus_{t\in T} tS$, where $T$ is some (and hence any) transversal $T$ of $N$ to $G$.
+Then, we say that $R$ is a \textit{crossed product} of $S$ by $G/N$ (see \cite{wehrfritz_91} or \cite[p.23]{shirvani-wehrfritz}).